engin100/980/project/project.md

 </div>

 <div class="primer-spec-callout danger" markdown="1">
-You should have a sample rate of at least 5 Hz when you are sampling all of the sensors as usual.
+You should have a sample rate of at least 5 Hz when you are sampling all of the sensors (except the accelerometer) as usual.
 When performing any tests with the accelerometer specifically (such as this pendulum test) you should have a sample rate of at least 100 Hz.
 In order to do this, you may need to lower the BME680's gas sensor heating time to allow for faster sampling.
 </div>

 ### 3. Spike Test